-Your resume and personal statement must be attached to your online application.
-The online application is required.
+Please note: your resume and personal statement must be attached to your required online application.
 For complete information/instructions regarding the required application requirements & how to submit them, use this PDF: FNP Application Required Items.

 Questions about the application process should be e-mailed to email@example.com.